Motorcycle Accidents

 The Difficulties of Disputed Fault in Motorcycle Accident Injury Cases

-This unclear liability has another unfortunate side effect for riders; when fault is in question the insurance company and their client are much more likely to take a case to trial.
+Who is truly at fault?
+Unclear liability has another unfortunate side effect for motorcycle riders.
+When fault is in question, the insurance company and their client are much more likely to take a case to trial.
 In an ideal world, you can avoid court by gathering evidence and negotiating with the insurance company with facts and hard realities.

-Facts aren’t the only things that matter in motorcycle injury cases, and insurance companies are less concerned with doing the right thing than they are minimizing the claim payments they make to injured riders.
+Facts aren’t the only things that matter in motorcycle injury cases.
+Insurance companies are less concerned with doing the right thing than they are minimizing the claim payments they make to injured riders.

 Why would they settle for a fair amount when they control the narrative?

-Insurance companies also know that juries are, in most cases, unfavorable to motorcyclists due to the unjustified biases held against many riders.
-They know that if you don’t settle for a lot less than you deserve and choose instead to take your case to trial you will likely be facing an unfriendly jury with all kinds of negative preconceptions about “reckless outlaw bikers.”
+Insurance companies believe juries are unfriendly to motorcyclists due to the unjustified biases held against many riders.
+They think that if you don’t settle for a lot less than you deserve and choose instead to take your case to trial you will be facing an unfriendly jury that holds all kinds of negative preconceptions about “reckless outlaw bikers.”

-There are many good car accident and truck accident attorneys out there, but when it comes to changing the hearts and minds of a judge and jury, a regular accident lawyer may not be able to do it quite like a fellow motorcyclist.
-We know how to humanize you based on our own experiences.
+There are many good car accident and truck accident attorneys out there, but when it comes to changing the hearts and minds of a judge and jury, an everyday personal injury lawyer can’t defend you like a fellow motorcyclist.
+As attorneys, we know how to humanize you based on our own experiences.

 Policy Limits Often Work Against Motorcyclists in Catastrophic Injury Motorcycle Accidents

-In some scenarios, it is actually preferable for a rider to take their case to court, especially if the policy limits of the responsible driver are far below what you deserve.
-In catastrophic injury accidents, which motorcycle accidents often are, your medical costs, lost wages, and pain and suffering could far exceed the other driver’s $25,000 or $30,000 bodily injury limit.
+In some scenarios, it is preferable for a rider to take their case to court, especially if the policy limits of the responsible driver are far below what you deserve.
+In catastrophic injury accidents — which motorcycle accidents often are — your medical costs, lost wages, and pain and suffering could far exceed the other driver’s $25,000 or $30,000 bodily injury limit.
 In that scenario, the only way for you to recover funds in excess of that limit will be to take the case to a jury trial.

 Types of Damages in Accident Claims

-You could be eligible for damages to compensate you for:
+You may be eligible for damages to compensate you for:

 • Medical bills and future medical bills